paulmouzas/paulmouzas.github.io/_posts/2015-04-19-cgi-http-server.md

 another POST request to the server (like we did with netcat above), you won't get the error anymore.
 Try sending another POST with netcat.
 You'll see that you don't get any response.

-When a browser send POST requests, it will send the request line like we sent, followed by the headers.
+When a browser sends POST requests, it will send the request line like we sent, followed by the headers.
 Before we write any code to handle the request, let's see exactly what a browser will send us when sending a POST request via a web form.
 Put the following HTML in a file called index.html: